-This iPhone data recovery software doesn’t just work miraculously to recover your data lost as a result of iPhone stuck in recovery mode, but also in several other scenarios including lost data after factory reset, device locked or forgotten password, data missing after jailbreak or ROM flashing, lost data due to iOS update, unable to synchronize backup and device stuck and not responding.
+This iPhone data recovery software doesn’t just work miraculously to recover your data lost as a result of iPhone stuck in recovery mode, but also in several other scenarios including lost data after a factory reset, device locked or forgotten password, data missing after jailbreak or ROM flashing, lost data due to iOS update, unable to synchronize backup and device stuck and not responding.

 Ease of use

 It requires just 256 MB or more of RAM, 1GHz (32 bit or 64 bit) CPU, 200 MB and above free hard disk space to run smoothly.
-When successfully installed, Dr.Fone – Recover can directly scan your Apple device to preview and recover deleted data from iPhone, extract your iTunes backup and recover selected files, download and extract your iCloud backup.
-And best of all with the tool is a joy to use in just three steps: connect, scan and recover.
+When successfully installed, Dr.Fone – Recover can directly scan your Apple device to preview and recover deleted data from iPhone, extract your iTunes backup and recover selected files, download, and extract your iCloud backup.
+And best of all with the tool is a joy to use in just three steps: connect, scan, and recover.